-- 2. Rail will become the backbone that supports an environmentally sustainable multimodal transport system and will be favoured as a transport mode by the new generation - 3.
-Rail traffic will become seamless and MaaS (Mobility as a Service) and LaaS (Logistic as a Service) will be ensured, including multi-leg ticketing
+2. Rail will become the backbone that supports an environmentally sustainable multimodal transport system and will be favoured as a transport mode by the new generation

-Manage the evolution of Telematics application for freight (TAF TSI) (006REC1128) Indicator Target Change requests included in TAE technical

-Change requests included in TAF technical appendices, according to the CCM process

-Q4 2023
+3. Rail traffic will become seamless and MaaS (Mobility as a Service) and LaaS (Logistic as a Service) will be ensured, including multi-leg ticketing

-Two TAF and TAP CCM baselines have been released and published in 2023: version 3.4.0 on 15.06.2023 and version 3.4.1 on 15.12.2023.

-Monitoring of the TAF TSI implementation - progress report on Year -1
+Manage the evolution of Telematics application for freight (TAF TSI) (006REC1128) Indicator Target 1 5 equests included in TAF technical es, according to the CCM process Q4 2023 Achieved Two TAF and TAP CCM baselines have been released and published in 2023 version 3.4.0 on 15.06.2023 and version 3.4.1 on 15.12.2023. • Monitoring of the TAF TSI implementation - progress report on Year -1 Q2 2023 Achieved The implementation report 2023 was sent to DG MOVE and published on the ERA website.

-Q2 2023

-The implementation report 2023 was sent to DG MOVE and published on the ERA website.